m-thomson/tapdigit/README.md

 `TapDigit.Evaluator` computes the result of an expression.
 Variables, constants, and functions supported in the expression syntax can be extended via `TapDigit.Context` object.

-There is also a simple web page (open `demo/index.html`) which demonstrates how it works. *This fork* of TapDigit has been migrated to TypeScript/ES6.
+There is also a simple web page (open `demo/index.html`) which demonstrates how it works.

+#About this fork

+* TapDigit was originally created by [@AriyaHidayat](https://twitter.com/AriyaHidayat).
+* This fork of TapDigit has been migrated to TypeScript/ES6.
-TapDigit was created by [@AriyaHidayat](https://twitter.com/AriyaHidayat) and forked by [@Mark_Thomson](https://twitter.com/mark_thomson).
-It is distributed under the BSD license.
+* Available under the BSD license.